Terms Of Service

 3. You do not limit or exclude your liability for the indemnities set out in clause 14, or for sums due under this Agreement.

 4. Subject to clauses 15.2 and 15.3, neither party shall be liable to the other for special, indirect, or consequential losses, nor for the following types of loss, whether direct, indirect, special or consequential, in each case however caused:

 1. Financial loss, including loss of profits, earnings, business, goodwill, business interruption;

 2. Expected or incidental losses; loss of expected savings; loss of sales; failure to reduce bad debt; reduction in the value of an asset;

 3. Loss of, or corruption to, data.

-5. Subject to clauses 15.1 – 15.4 and 16.13, our aggregate liability to you under this Agreement shall be limited to the amount of fees paid by you under this Agreement in the twelve month period preceding the day on in which the first claim arose.
+5. Subject to clauses 15.1 – 15.4 and 16.13, our aggregate liability to you under this Agreement shall be limited to the amount of fees paid by you under this Agreement in the three month period preceding the day on in which the first claim arose.